 High attrition (helpers leaving the field)

-Compulsive behaviours (e.g. engaging in risky behaviour; overeating)
+Compulsive behaviors (e.g. engaging in risky behavior; overeating)

 How can you cope with compassion fatigue?